x

 Decisions, organisation and concentration...

-As the disease progresses, people with Huntington's disease sometimes have difficulty organising things or making decisions.
-That's because the ability to concentrate becomes more difficult as a result of cognitive problems.
-A little bit of patience from people around them, or extra help explaining the options of a decision can go a long way.
+As the disease progresses, people with HD sometimes have difficulty organizing things or making decisions.
+That's because the ability to concentrate becomes more difficult as a result of cognitive difficulties.
+A little bit of patience from people around them, including caregivers or family members, and extra help explaining the options to arrive at a decision can go a long way.

 Memory